 It is the capitalization policy of the Organization to expense purchases of equipment under \$750.
 Equipment is recorded at cost and depreciated on a straight-line basis over ten years.
-Depreciation expense at December 31, 2014 was \$5,465.
+Depreciation expense during the year ended December 31, 2017 was \$5,962.